Small Town, Big Story: Filming

 The six-part series was filmed on location around County Wicklow and Boyle, County Roscommon, with production starting by September 2023 and wrapping in February 2024.

 Broadcast

-The series premiered on Sky Atlantic and Sky Max in the United Kingdom on 27 February 2025.
+The series premiered on 27 February 2025 on both Sky Atlantic and Sky Max simutaneously.

 Critical reception

-Small Town, Big Story holds an 67% approval rating on review aggregator website Rotten Tomatoes based on six reviews, with an average score of 5.6/10.
+Small Town, Big Story holds an 71% approval rating on review aggregator website Rotten Tomatoes based on seven reviews.